 The KHO auroral forecast.
-Left image: Auroral oval mapped onto Earth's surface.
-Right image: Local all-sky view.
+Upper left image: Auroral oval mapped onto Earth's surface.
+Upper right image: Local all-sky view.
+Lower left shows local Sun and Moon elevation.
+Lower right: The NOAA-SWPC 3-day forecast

 A short description

-The above images are generated by the program Aurora Forecast 3D - Skyview.
+The above images are generated by our aurora forecast apps.
 They are updated every 15 minutes.
 Left image show the size and location of the impact zone of energetic particles from the Sun, i.e. a green circular belt of auroral emissions around each geomagnetic pole.
 These belts are known as the auroral ovals.
 Right image shows the local all-sky view of the oval.
 Sun, moon, planets and star poistions are also inluded.
-5 auroral stations are included in the above animation.
+8 auroral stations are included in the above animation.

 The predicted Kp value is estimated by the Space Weather Prediction Centre (NOAA-SWPC) using satellites that are located upstream in the solar wind (Sigernes et al. 2011a; 2011b).
-Note that the prediction time depends data availability (0, 1 or 4 hours).
+Note that the prediction time depends data availability.

 Mobile phone solutions

-An old app is available to the public for free and should work on any phone.
+An old app was available to the public for free and worked on any phone.
 The original android app was updated and converted by the company Appex.no back in 2012 to work on iPhone and Windows phones.
-It can still be downloaded through Windows Market Place, Apple App Store and Google Play.
+It was available through Windows Market Place, Apple App Store and Google Play.

 Name of old mobile app was: "Auroral Forecast"